fledge-iot/fledge-filter-delta/docs/index.rst

   - Configure the parameters of the delta filter

-    - **Tolerance measure**:  Tells whether *Tolerance value* is specified as a percentage or an absolute value.
+    - **Tolerance Measure**:  Tells whether *Tolerance Value* is specified as a percentage or an absolute value.

-    - **Tolerance value**:  The tolerance percentage/value when comparing reading data.
+    - **Tolerance Value**:  The tolerance percentage/value when comparing reading data.
 Only values that differ by more than this percentage/value will be considered as different from each other.

-    - **Reading processing mode**: Controls when the delta filter outputs a reading and what to include in this output reading.
+    - **Reading Processing Mode**: Controls when the delta filter outputs a reading and what to include in this output reading.
 This is an enumeration with following options:
         a.
 Include full reading if any Datapoint exceeds tolerance
         b.
 Include full reading if all Datapoints exceed tolerance
         c.
 Include only the Datapoints that exceed tolerance